-A new public transport interchange will link bus and rail passengers directly to the Town Centre, providing enhanced facilities and a quick and efficient way of linking to the wider City and beyond.
+A new public transport interchange will link bus and rail passengers directly to the town centre, providing enhanced facilities and a quick and efficient way of linking to the wider city and beyond.
+This will help increase the overall sustainability of the centre and reduce the dependency on private car access.